What is Kosher?

 Kosher is a code of Jewish dietary regulation.
 People choose to follow kosher guidelines for various reasons — religious, dietary, and health-related, among others.
 When asked why we sell kosher chocolates, the answer is simple: kosher-certified ingredients undergo a higher level of stringent oversight and inspection.

 Much like chocolate that is certified organic and fair trade, kosher certification adds an extra layer of assurance that we are using only the best ingredients in our chocolates.
 For us, and our customers, that matters.

 How Does Kosher Certification Work?

-- What is the difference between Star K and Star D?
+• What is the difference between Star K and Star D?
 Star K is the certifying body our company goes through to attain kosher certification.
-Star D is the label (at right) we are allowed to put on our products, stating that they are kosher and considered dairy products.
+Star D is the label we are allowed to put on our products, stating that they are kosher and considered dairy products.

-- Are there any products you sell online which are not kosher certified?
-At this time, neither our Blue Bandana Bars nor our vanilla marshmallows are certified kosher.
+• Are there any products you sell online which are not kosher certified?
+At this time, our vanilla marshmallows are not certified kosher.
 Everything else is kosher!

-- Do you have chocolates for Hanukkah?
-Yes, we do — visit our Hanukkah Chocolates page.
+• Do you have chocolates for Hanukkah?
+Yes, we do — check out our selection of Hanukkah Chocolates and gifts.